saivishnu725/attendance-web/README.md

 ## How to run it locally

-1. Install mariadb and make sure that a '`attendanceweb`' database is created with the appropriate tables.
+1. Install mariadb and ensure a '`attendanceweb`' database is created with the appropriate tables.
 The SQL command to create the tables are located in the `./design-choices/db-tables` directory.

    Tables: